oopsmails/general-info/General/vscode-usage.md

 ### vscode-live-sass-compiler relative path

+- Need to click *Watch Sass* on the Status Bar at the bottom, make it "Watching ...."

 - **Parallax**

 Notice how my *liveSassCompile.settings.formats* is formatted: I've written the save paths as */Parallax/css/* and */Parallax/dist/css*.
 This goes to the project root and saves the css files inside the folders called css and dist which are inside the Parallax directory. (image link)